Kitware/VTK/Documentation/Doxygen/ModuleSystem.md

 If the VTK module contains a custom license that is not part of the [SPDX license list](https://spdx.org/licenses/) then adding a custom license may be needed.

-The SPDX generation system support to specify exactly one custom license, supplemental to standard licenses.
+The SPDX generation system support to specify exactly one custom license by module, supplemental to standard licenses.
-The text of this license should be added in a file named with the name of this license (eg: `licenseName`) and the `SPDX_LICENSE_IDENTIFIER` for this license should be `LicenseRef-` followed by the name (eg: `LicenseRef-licenseName`).
+The text of this license should be made available in a file and added to the module definition using `SPDX_CUSTOM_LICENSE_FILE`
+, the name of the license should be specified using `SPDX_CUSTOM_LICENSE_NAME` (eg: `LicenseName` and the `SPDX_LICENSE_IDENTIFIER` for this license should be `LicenseRef-` followed by the name (eg: `LicenseRef-licenseName`).
+See [this entry](/advanced/spdx_and_sbom.md#frequently_asked_questions) for more info.

 :::{note}
 If this custom license is to be added to VTK proper, it must be compatible with the BSD-3-CLAUSE license of VTK and